seiphoori/Solid-Bridging/README.md

-# solid-bridging
+# (FSSB)Formation of Stabilizing Solid Bridges
-Formation of stable aggregates by fluid-assembled solid bridges
+repository for 'Formation of stable aggregates by fluid-assembled solid bridges', Seiphoori et al. (2019)